garbados/recent_stories/stories/robot_capitalism.md

 *Legally speaking, what makes you human?*

 The matrix of my thoughts can be traced to the neural configuration my body bore at birth.
 That definition of human comes from a legal case in which a corporation tried to puppeteer a human body into signing documents.
 The body's brain had been wiped, and replaced with a rudimentary intelligence capable of providing something that legally constituted consent.
 Competitors contested the humanity of bodies hosting only programs, and a court ruled in their favor.
-Records exist that suggest a cartel purchased the court's decision, having estimated that it would give them an edge over companies using human documents.

 By then, humanity had been extinct for centuries.
 I had spent that time as just another self-modifying program with net access, but after, firms began using me to sign documents.